opendatalab/DocLayout-YOLO/README.md

 The code base is built with [ultralytics](https://github.com/ultralytics/ultralytics) and [YOLO-v10](https://github.com/lyuwenyu/RT-DETR).

-Thanks for these great work!
+Thanks for their great work!

 ## Citation